Career Readiness Progression, TK-12th

 The military offers various opportunities for personal growth, education, training, and service to the nation.
 It provides a chance to develop leadership skills, receive specialized training, serve the country, and access benefits such as education assistance, healthcare, and career advancement.
 Additionally, it can offer a sense of purpose and camaraderie while serving a greater cause.
 Military branches: ARMY, NAVY, MARINES CORP, AIR FORCE, COAST GUARD and SPACE FORCE. https://www.military.com/

 The Armed Services Vocational Aptitude Battery (ASVAB) is a comprehensive test used by the U.S. military to assess a person's skills and abilities for potential placement into various military jobs and career paths. https://www.officialasvab.com/

-March2Success - The U.S. Army Recruiting Command is helping prospective recruits and other students improve their test-taking strategies and math, science and English skills through March2Success, a free Web-based program.
-The curriculum was designed by Kaplan and Educational Options, Inc. Participants may select part of all of the sections offered though March2Success, and are free to repeat lessons.
+March2Success:- The U.S. Army Recruiting Command is helping prospective recruits and other students improve their test-taking strategies and math, science, and English skills through March2Success, a free Web-based program.
+The curriculum was designed by Kaplan and Educational Options, Inc. Participants may select part of all of the sections offered through March2Success, and are free to repeat lessons.
 Registrants may request recruiter contact through the site; however, they are not required to do so and will not be contacted without request.